Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Michael Cornacchio

 #### Status:
-This contribution is awaiting further work as of 4/16/2018 after one patch set.
+This contribution is awaiting further work as of 4/16/2018 after one <abbr title="A set of changes intended to improve a codebase.">patch set</abbr>.

 #### Description:
-Minor code changes can significantly increase a page's accessibility.
-Markup issues in the Wikistats 2.0 extension posed a variety of accessibility limiters.
-These included missing HTML attributes, labels, and tags, as well as inappropriate elements.
+Minor code changes can significantly increase a page's <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr>. <abbr title="A way of annotating a document in such a way that syntax is clearly distinguishable from content.">Markup</abbr> issues in the Wikistats 2.0 extension posed a variety of <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> limiters.
+These included missing <abbr title="Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.">HTML</abbr> <abbr title="An HTML element modifier.">attributes</abbr>, labels, and <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr>, as well as inappropriate elements.
 These needed to be resolved with various small changes.

-#### Work Performed:
+#### Work performed:
-* Added `lang` attribute to `html` element.
+* Added `lang` <abbr title="An HTML element modifier.">attribute</abbr> to `html` element.
 * Added labels to topic search input and Wiki search input.
-* Added `alt` tag for Wikimedia logo.
+* Added `alt` <abbr title="Keywords within a web page that define how a web browser must format and display content.">tag</abbr> for Wikimedia logo.
-* Added main ARIA label in `App.vue`.
+* Added main <abbr title="Accessible Rich Internet Applications (ARIA) are HTML attributes that define <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> adjustments for web content and applications.">ARIA</abbr> label in `App.vue`.
 * Changed search header to a `div`.

 #### Code Changes: